git-for-windows/git-for-windows.github.io/content/faq.md

 ## What is the release cadence of Git for Windows?

-Official Git for Windows versions mainly follow Git's release cycle: every 12 weeks or so, a new major Git version is released (see details here: https://tinyurl.com/gitCal).
+Official Git for Windows versions mainly follow Git's release cycle: every 12 weeks or so, a new major Git version is released (see details [here](https://tinyurl.com/gitCal)).
 Typically, Git for Windows will follow suit within a day.

 Other than that, Git for Windows follows the *newest* Git version's maintenance releases (read: after Git for Windows v2.15.0 was released, no new Git for Windows v2.14.x version would be released).
 Indicators for imminent maintenance releases of Git are: